Luxo736/CallumChalmers29-crispy-disco/README.md

  - Once you are finished, all the data you have added can be visualised in the output database ```ePygenetics.csv``` which can be found in the same directory as the ```ePygenetics.py``` script.
  - This file can be opened in almost any text editor but is best visualised in Google Docs, Libre or Open Office Calc or Microsoft Excel.
  - The output database should have all the added cell lines as column headings and all the added SNPs as row headings.
 All the cells within these columns and rows should be filled with data values or NaN
+ - Changing this database in any way could alter the way the programme runs so if you want to manipulate it, copy it to a different directory or copy it and rename it

 ##Testing the programme
+ - This software comes with a set of unit tests to check the programme is functioning correctly
+ - These were designed using pytest version 2.9.2
+ - To run the tests, follow these steps:
 1. Download ```test-data``` and transfer the contents to the same directory as the ```ePygenetics.py``` script
 2. Download the ```test-ePygenetics``` folder and move the entire folder to the same directory as the ```ePygenetics.py``` script
 3. In the ```ePygenetics.py``` script, delete the last line ```main()``` and save the file
-4. To install pytest, open the command line in the directory containing the ```ePygenetics.py``` script and run the command ```pip install -U pytest```
+4. To install pytest version 2.9.2, open the command line in the directory containing the ```ePygenetics.py``` script:
+ - On Windows, run the command ```py -m pip install pytest==2.9.2```
+ - On Linux, run the command ```pip install pytest==2.9.2```
+ - On OS X, run the command ```pip3 install pytest==2.9.2```
+ - If you already have pytest installed, and the version is incompatible, include the optional ```-I``` argument to ignore previous versions
+5. To check this worked correctly:
+ - On Windows, type the command ```py -m pytest --version```
+ - On Linux, type the command ```python -m pytest --version```
-5. To check this worked correctly type the command ```python -m pytest --version``` and it should return a message similar to this, depending on your version and directory pathway:
+ - On OS X, type the command ```python3 -m pytest --version```
+ - This should return a message similar to this, depending on your version, operating system and directory pathway:
 	```
 	This is pytest version 2.9.2, imported from /home/admin736/anaconda3/lib/python3.5/site-packages/pytest.py
 	```
+6. Once this is complete:
+ - On Windows, run the command ```py -m pytest -pyargs test-ePygenetics/test-ePygenetics.py```
-6. Once this is complete, type the command ```python -m pytest```
+ - On Linux, run the command ```python -m pytest```
+ - On OS X, run the command ```python3 -m pytest```
 7. This will collect all the tests in the ```test-ePygenetics``` folder and run them
-8. The output should be similar to this, depending on your Python and pytest versions and your rootdir, the most important thing is there are **18 tests** and they all pass:
+8. The output should be similar to this, depending on your Python and pytest versions, your operation system and your rootdir, the most important thing is there are **18 tests** and they all pass:

 	```
 	============================= test session starts ==============================